thecodingmachine/tdbm/doc/quickstart.md

 	}
 }
 ```

+<div class="alert alert-danger">The <code>findOne</code> method will throw an exception if your query returns more than one row.
+If your query returns many rows but you are only interested in the first one, you should use the <a href="limit_offset_resultset.html#resultiterator-utility-methods"><code>first</code> method of the result set object</a>.</div>

 So far, so good, we have had enough play with the `Users` table.
 But the users table is not alone and it would be good to get some more information.